asavinov/bistro/README.md

 ## Schema evaluation and dependencies

 It is not necessary to evaluate a column immediately after it has been defined.
-It is possible to define all or some of the columns and then evalute one of them.
-Bistro manages all dependencies and it will automatically and recursively evaluate all the columns this column depends on.
+It is possible to define all or some of the columns and then evalute all of them.
+Bistro manages all dependencies and it will automatically (recursively) evaluate all columns this column depends on (if necessary).
 If a column data has been modified or its definition has changed then it will also influence all columns that depend on it directly or indirectly.

-It is also possible to evalute the whole schema:
+The easiest way is to evaluate the whole schema:
 ```java
 schema.eval();
 ```